bhauman/figwheel-main/docs/tutorial.md

 #### Multi-line editing

-Also, you may have noticed that you can create multi-line expressions at the REPL prompt in a fairly straight forward way.
+By now, you may have noticed that you can create multi-line expressions at the REPL prompt in a fairly straight forward way.

 Try enterinng the following expression at the prompt and make sure you